Strategy dynamics: A possible dynamic model of strategy and performance

 The consequences of these features is that relationships in a business system are highly non-linear.
 Statistical analysis will not, then, be able meaningfully to confirm any causal explanation for the number of customers at any moment in time.
 If that is true then statistical analysis also cannot say anything useful about any performance that depends on customers or on other accumulating asset-stocks – which is always the case.

 Fortunately, a method known as system dynamics captures both the math of asset-stock accumulation (i.e. resource- and capability-building), and the interdependence between these components (Forrester, 1961; Sterman, 2000).
 The asset-stocks relevant to strategy performance are resources [things we have] and capabilities [things we are good at doing].
 This makes it possible to connect back to the resource-based view, though with one modification.
 RBV asserts that any resource which is clearly identifiable, and can easily be acquired or built, cannot be a source of competitive advantage, so only resources or capabilities that are valuable, rare, hard to imitate or buy, and embedded in the organization [the ‘VRIO’ criteria] can be relevant to explaining performance, for example reputation or product development capability.
 Yet day-to-day performance must reflect the simple, tangible resources such as customers, capacity and cash.
 VRIO resources may be important also, but it is not possible to trace a causal path from reputation or product development capability to performance outcomes without going via the tangible resources of customers and cash.

-Warren (2002, 2007) brought together the specification of resources [tangible and intangible] and capabilities with the math of system dynamics to assemble a framework for strategy dynamics and performance with the following elements:
+Kim Warren (2002, 2007) brought together the specification of resources [tangible and intangible] and capabilities with the math of system dynamics to assemble a framework for strategy dynamics and performance with the following elements: